NalinC2002/dsa-practice/README.md

 Here I add all the solutions to the questions I practice at different coding platforms.

-### commands
+### Commands used on Git Bash

-- git status
+- git status :- checks for the changes made in clone wrt original github repo
-- git add (to stage)
+- git add :- to stage the changes made
-- git commit -m " "
+- git commit -m " " :- to commit the changes made with a message
-- git push origin main
+- git push origin main :- to push the committed changes to original github repo